MisterChief53/McTogether-Backend/docs/api-spec.md

 3. Users can only be in one group at a time
 4. Only the group leader can delete the group
 5. When the leader leaves, the group is automatically disbanded
+6. If all members leave a group, the group is automatically disbanded
-6. Currency can be positive or negative (for adding or subtracting)
+7. Currency can be positive or negative (for adding or subtracting)
-7. Store JWT token securely (e.g., using AsyncStorage in Expo)
+8. Store JWT token securely (e.g., using AsyncStorage in Expo)
-8. All IDs (user and group) are MongoDB ObjectIds (strings)
+9. All IDs (user and group) are MongoDB ObjectIds (strings)
-9. The `/auth/me` endpoint returns the full user object including group and role information
+10. The `/auth/me` endpoint returns the full user object including group and role information
-10. Group operations (create/join/leave) require authentication and use the JWT token to identify the user
+11. Group operations (create/join/leave) require authentication and use the JWT token to identify the user
-11. Error responses include detailed messages that should be shown to users
+12. Error responses include detailed messages that should be shown to users
-12. The group status can be either 'active' or 'disbanded'
+13. The group status can be either 'active' or 'disbanded'

 ## Example Usage